Hazel Class - Reception

 Talk 4 Writing

-This half term our Talk 4 Writing text is 'The Little Green Dinosaur'.
+This half term our Talk 4 Writing texts are 'The Night Pirates' followed by 'The Rainbow Fish'

 Click on the image to read the model text, which we learn to retell from memory.

 Click below to view the slides from our parent information event at the start of term: